MG977/GIS4schools-RS/_build/html/_sources/rs_fundamentals.rst.txt

 ------------------------------------------------------------------------------------------------------------------
 Remote sensing is defined as:

-	*"The use of an instrument, such as a radar device or camera, to scan the earth or another planet from space in order to collect data about some aspect of it."*  |br|
-	(Source: `Collins English Dictionary. © HarperCollins Publishers <https://www.collinsdictionary.com/us/dictionary/english/remote-sensing>`_).

 	*"The gathering of information without actual physical contact with what is being observed.
 This involves the use of radars, sonars, spectroscopy, and the use of airborne and satellite photography."*  |br|
 	(Source: `Oxford Dictionary of Earth Sciences. © Oxford University Press <https://www.oxfordreference.com/view/10.1093/oi/authority.20110803100413590>`_).